squid-app/core/README.md

 ## Unit Tests

+First you need to setup the `./github.json` and add a `user.json` to the folder root with the following content:

+	{
+	  "username": "a-valid-gitub-username",
+	  "password": "a-valid-gitub-password",
+	  "token":    "a-valid-oauth-token"
+	}

-Run the following command to perform unit tests:
+Then run the following command to perform unit tests:

     $ npm test

-__Warning__: you need to setup the `github.json` to run the test.

 ## Roadmap